Any prepper worth their salt knows what EDC is, but if you’re new to the club, here’s what you need to know.

 Metal Water Container

 By far the bulkiest item on the list, a water container is a lifesaver.
 Aside from storing water, you can also use it to boil or cook food like noodles.
 To cook some quick grub, make sure your water bottle is made of stainless steel, has a single-wall construction, and a wide mouth.

 We’ve listed out the basics above but here are some other items you might want to consider putting in your EDC backpack or pouch:

 Now, this has gotten preppers divided; some are for bringing food, others not so much.
 We think it’s fine to bring food for your EDC as long as you make sure it isn’t causing problems.
 Beef jerky, individually packed protein bars, hard candies, and gum are great EDC food.
 They’re tasty and have just enough to give you energy to power through until you get a proper meal.

-Of course we’re gonna bring up water.
+Of course, we’re gonna bring up water.
 A filtration system is vital for survival, and it doesn’t have to be heavy or bothersome.
-A lot of companies now offer filtration systems in the form of filtration straws, which are easy to pack in a backpack.
-Portability is the number one thing to look for with this system, as well as how many liters the straw can take before having to replace the filter.
+Many companies now offer filtration systems in the form of filtration straws, which are easy to pack in a backpack.
+Portability is the number one thing to look for with this system and how many liters the straw can take before having to replace the filter.